On Friday 28 June, National Grid and Regen hosted our second in-person community energy forum of the year, this time in Leicester.

 Participants shared their experience of using different methods of engagement, including the role of community champions, using a mobile exhibition van and tailored engagement, finding the right hook and using active communication channels, like WhatsApp groups.
 There was a consensus on the necessity of varied engagement tactics for different communities and the importance of clear, compelling messaging about global warming.
 The ‘Why, How, What’ model was suggested as an effective way to articulate visions and engage communities.

-Overall, it was an interesting day, with lots of inspiring conversations.
-We look forward to our next event, which will be our post-election community energy webinar in September.
+After another valuable and engaging session, we look forward to the next National Grid event, which will be our post-election community energy webinar in September.
 Register for that here and if you would like to keep up to date with information about that and other future community energy events, you can sign up to our mailing list here.